-The procedure itself takes 20-40 minutes.
+The procedure itself takes 15-30 minutes.

 It is a day case, meaning no overnight stay is required.
 An Anaesthetist will provide sedation and monitor you during the procedure.
-The procedure is performed in the operating room with fluoroscopy (X-ray) to ensure accurate needle placement.
+The procedure is performed in the operating room with fluoroscopy (X-ray) and/or ultrasound to ensure accurate needle placement.

-Specialized equipment including the radiofrequency cannula, probe and radiofrequency machine are used to heat the needle to 85-90 degrees.
+Specialized equipment including the radiofrequency needle, probe and radiofrequency machine is used to heat the needle to a temperature of 42 degrees.